Prayers

 Where do the roots of conflict and violence lie?

-How do we love?
+And what about love?
+How can we learn to love more?
 How do we get the love we need to thrive?

 Few of us could not benefit from more love in our lives.
 For it is through love that we get that wonderful feeling of connection and purpose; and through love we find meaning in life.